 The paper was published in Nature Biotechnology.

-lncRNA screening: designing algorithm (left) and identifying top hits (right)
+Figure 4. lncRNA screening: designing algorithm (left) and identifying top hits (right) using CRISPR screening.

 RNA-Seq is an exciting technology to study transcriptome via the second generation sequencing.
 We studied the problem of de novo transcriptome assembly from RNA-Seq reads — reconstructing all possible message RNA compositions simultaneously, without using any information from current gene annotations.
 We developed a series of influential algorithms for RNA-seq transcriptome assembly and expression analysis: IsoInfer, IsoLasso, CEM and ISP.
 IsoInfer and IsoLasso were the first algorithms to use combinatorial methods and regularized least squares methods to study assembly problem in RNA-seq.

 We are now working on single-cell RNA-seq (scRNA-seq), an exciting new technology to study transcriptome dynamics at the single-cell level.